Apply to Work With Us

 • City Heights Learning Commons (Denver Campus): This is our largest location and functions as the hub for the other five physical satellite locations described below.
 All Consultants/CITs work at this location.

-• Online Drop Boxes: The Undergraduate Drop Box (UDB) and Graduate Drop Box (GDB) provide students with asynchronous in-text comments and summary letters of feedback within 24 hours (UDB) and four days (GDB).
+• Online Drop Boxes: The Undergraduate Drop Box (UDB) and Graduate Drop Box (GDB) provide students with asynchronous in-text comments and summary letters of feedback within 24 hours (UDB) and 48 hours (GDB).

 • Applicants invited for an interview must observe at least one Writing Center session.
-Upon invitation, applicants will need to come to the City Heights Learning Commons on the Auraria Campus to see what we do.
+Upon invitation, applicants will need to come to the City Heights Learning Commons to see what we do.

 • APPLY: